Hi there. Welcome to my treasured corner of the internet, located in the southern blogosphere (that is, Australia).

 - i really love animals too!

-Well, actually no. It’s not hard at all – if I can handle the low FODMAP diet, I think I can handle veganism… read more about that a little further down.
+Well, actually no. It’s not hard at all.
 Veganism stops me eating processed foods (which isn’t exactly a bad thing); I save money from not eating out; and meal planning becomes a whole lot easier.
 And nutrients?
 I think I’m good.
 Plant based nutrients are in abundance.
 More so, in fact, than animal based ones.
 Let’s see – soy products and wholegrains for protein, sesame and greens for calcium, molasses and seeds for iron, nutritional yeast for B12.
 And, just so you know, veganism is a three-pronged fork, figuratively speaking.
-For me, it’s about more than just animals.
-It’s about
+Personally, I think veganism is about more than just animals.